The Role of a Mental Health First Aider

 How do I become a Mental Health First Aider?

-Mental Health First Aid is a training course designed to help people to recognise the symptoms of mental health so that they can support those who are affected by it.
+Mental Health First Aid England has designed a training course to help people to recognise the symptoms of mental health so that they can support those who are affected by it.
 The training course assists in reducing the stigma of mental health.
 It also raises awareness of a range of conditions to those who may not know about them.